mpwalsh8/wpgform/readme.txt

 == Change log ==

+= Version 0.68 =
+* Fixed a bug due to missing named parameter passed to wp_update_post() which  manifested itself in a call to array_map() as part of core WordPress function.

 = Version 0.67 =
 * Fixed typo in internationalization mapping for one of the form buttons.
 * Removed leftover debug code.